 The purpose of the interfaces layer is to validate input, call the domain layer, and return output.
 Similar to the data layer, business logic shouldn’t live in these interfaces, their purpose is to handle I/O.

-More interfaces might come and go but they all follow a similar pattern; calling upon the domain layer to perform operations and handle the business logic.
+More interfaces might come and go, but they all follow a similar pattern of calling the domain layer to perform operations that handle the business logic.

 Tests

-The tests/ directory lives alongside the the src/ directory.
+directory.
 Betters to have all the test files contained in one place rather than sprinkled amongst the project files.
-The tests should be grouped into unit tests and functional tests.
-You may want to group integration tests separately too.
-The test modules within each of these groups are structured into directories that mimic the project layout.
+Group the tests into unit tests and functional tests.
+You may want to separate integration tests into their own group too.
+Structure the test modules within each of these groups into directories that mimic the project layout.

 src/